-Hopefully you're already there with your coffee in hand.
-Ideally, you have your coffee 1-3 days after roasting, and will use it within 1-2 weeks time.
+Ideally, you have your coffee 1-3 days after roasting, and will use it within 1-2 weeks.
 Only buy what you need for 1-2 weeks.
 If you buy old coffee, you can’t expect it to knock your socks off no matter where it comes from.

-Store at room temperature in airtight, opaque container.....(more)
+Store at room temperature in an airtight, opaque container.

-Yes, right on your counter top!
-Light, air, and moisture are coffee’s enemies.
+Yes, right on your countertop or pantry!
+Light, air, moisture, and heat are coffee’s enemies.
 Never store your daily supplies in the refrigerator or freezer.
 If you’re off to a tropical vacation, and will be unable to use the coffee you have purchased in 2 weeks, immediately place the fresh portion that is unusable in an airtight container in the freezer.
 Once you're ready to consume it, remove the entire amount from freezer and store at room temperature as above.
-Never leave coffee frozen for more than one month.
+Avoid leaving coffee frozen for more than one month.
 And yes, you can absolutely store fresh coffee in the bag!
-Just be sure to roll and tape the top down to keep away the coffee enemies.
+Just be sure to roll and secure the top to keep away the coffee enemies.

 If the water you use tastes like old tires, so will your coffee.
 You can adjust the amount of your coffee to affect the brewed strength in your cup.
 The grind degree will also change taste, so experiment a little if the coffee isn’t tasting how you like.
-Try a little more fine, or a little more coarse.
+Try a little finer, or a little coarser.

-Ideally, you'll pour your coffee into a warmed coffee cup so that it will maintain its temperature as long as possible (now that's some coffee love!).
-Brewed coffee begins to lose its optimal taste moments after brewing, so only brew as much coffee as you'll be drinking.
-The flavors of each coffee origin change during the cooling process, so you'll notice your coffee's characteristics evolving as it becomes cooler in the cup.
-If you want to brew more to have that "extra" cup on a Saturday morning, the best option is to pour the extra coffee into a warmed, insulated thermos and use within the next 45 minutes.
+Ideally, you only brew what you’ll be sipping right away.
+Pour your coffee into a warmed coffee cup so that it will maintain its temperature longer.
+The flavors of each coffee origin change during the cooling process, so you'll notice your coffee's characteristics evolving as it becomes cooler.
+If you want to brew more to have that extra cup ready, the best option is to pour the extra coffee into a warmed, insulated thermos and use within the next 45 minutes after brewing.